Eureka College: Statistics

 Biography

 John Neil Reagan was an American radio station manager, CBS senior producer, and senior vice president of McCann Erickson.
-He was the older brother of the Hollywood star and United States President Ronald Reagan.
+He was the elder brother of the Hollywood star and United States President Ronald Reagan.

 3. Frank Frantz